scalacenter/tooling-working-groups/nominations/eugene-yokota.md

 ## Proposer

-This candidate has been nominated by ??? and seconded by ???
+This candidate has been nominated by Eugene Burmako. and seconded by ???

 ## Qualifications and Experience